 When was Mask of the Phantasm released?

 Directed by Eric Radomski and Bruce Timm, the film was released in the US on December 25th 1993.

 Was Batman: Mask of the Phantasm released theatrically?

-Yes.
-Batman: Mask of the Phantasm was released theatrically in the US.
-Unfortunately, the movie was not a box office success, so outside of the US the film was released direct to video.
+Yes!
+Batman: Mask of the Phantasm was released theatrically in the US, on Christmas Day no less!
+Unfortunately, the movie was not a box office success domestically, so outside of the US the film was released direct to video.

 Was the film a complete flop?

-At the box office yes, however, Mask of the Phantasm was successful on home video, which helped to recoup costs and convince Warner Bros. to produce additional animated Batman movies.
+At the box office, yes; audiences failed to show up for the film.
+However, Mask of the Phantasm was successful on home video, which helped to recoup costs and convince Warner Bros. to produce additional animated Batman movies.